Gertrud Elisabeth Mara

 Gertrud Elisabeth Mara (née Schmeling) (23 February 1749 – 20 January 1833) was a German operatic soprano.

 Life

 Gertrude was born in Kassel, the daughter of a poor musician, Johann Schmeling.
 From him she learnt to play the violin, and while still a child, her playing at the fair at Frankfurt was so remarkable that money was collected to provide for her.
+She took singing lessons under Pietro Domenico Paradisi.
 She was helped by influential friends, and studied under Johann Adam Hiller in Leipzig for five years, alongside Corona Schröter, proving to be endowed with a wonderful soprano voice.